 Now, this may be a hard pill to swallow, but not everyone you meet will be your best friend or an “acquaintance” friend for that matter.

 Take your roommate for example.
-I’ll be the first to admit that movies and tv shows can make it seem like your supposed to find your “soul sister” in the twin bed right next to yours.
+I’ll be the first to admit that movies and tv shows can make it seem like you’re supposed to find your “soul sister” in the twin bed right next to yours.
 Yet, expecting them to become a life-long friend right off the bat, can lead to some serious disappointment as well as uncomfortable situations.

 My advice?
 Don’t worry about making life-long friends right away.
 If you keep staying true to yourself the right people will eventually find their way to you.
 Another tip: Ease into friendships and try and match the energy, until you can see if you share the same expectations.